legion1318/Creeper/README.md

-Creeper Scanner is a network open ports scanner tool which basically scans all the open ports of a targer IP or HOSTNAME It is written in Python using python3-nmap
+Creeper Scanner is a network open ports scanner tool which basically scans all the open ports of a targer IP or HOSTNAME It is written in Python

 #Installation